uli-heller/uli-wsgen/README.md

 ULIWSGEN
 =======

 Our goal is to implement a replacement for `wsgen -wsdl` which is able to create wsdl files from interfaces instead of concrete implementations.
 At the moment, this is work in progress.
-It is not functional!
+There is now a working prototype, but it is very ugly at the moment. (`bin/groovy.sh groovy-scripts/uliWsGen.groovy -c build/classes com.daemonspoint.webservice.SampleWebService` creates "UliWsGenTemporaryClassService.wsdl")

 Project Structure
 -----------------